xrdocs/software-management/_blogs/2017-12-06-ios-xr-nso-integration-part-1-using-pnp.md

 ## ZTP script
 The ZTP script will do the following operations:

-1. Install the K9SEC package
+1. Install the K9SEC package.
-2. Create a general purpose key
+2. Create a general purpose key.
-3. Apply a basic configuration that allow the PnP agent to communicate with the NSO server
+3. Apply a basic configuration that allow the PnP agent to communicate with the NSO server.
-4. Create a simple configuration file for the PnP agent
+4. Create a simple configuration file for the PnP agent.
-5. Import the PnP agent
+5. Import the PnP agent.
 6. Launch the PnP agent.

 ```
 #!/bin/bash
 #